akrejci1/euronext100-capm-analysis/README.md

 - Newey–West robust standard errors are applied due to the small sample of 10 portfolios.
 - The intercept \(\gamma_0\) is positive and statistically significant (p ≈ 0.035), which is inconsistent with the CAPM restriction \(\gamma_0 = 0\).
 - The slope \(\gamma_1\) is not significant at the 5% level (p ≈ 0.085), but is close to the observed market risk premium, so \(\gamma_1 = r_m - r_f\) cannot be rejected.
-- The regression explains about 43% of the cross‑sectional variation in portfolio risk premia (R² ≈ 0.43).
+- The regression explains about 43% of the cross‑sectional variation in portfolio risk premia (\(R^2 \approx 0.43\)).

 These findings are in line with empirical literature: a positive, significant intercept and a slope lower than the market premium suggest that defensive stocks earn higher returns and aggressive stocks lower returns than predicted by CAPM.

 ### 3. Fama–MacBeth (1973) tests

-The Fama–MacBeth procedure is implemented using cross‑sectional regressions across the 10 portfolios for each month \( t \):
+The Fama–MacBeth procedure is implemented using cross‑sectional regressions across the 10 portfolios for each month \(t\):

 \[
 R_{pt} = \gamma_{0t} + \gamma_{1t} \beta_p + \gamma_{2t} \beta_p^2 + \gamma_{3t} \sigma^2(\varepsilon_p) + \eta_{pt}